 With that being said the fact they’re a few years older then I’d like isn’t such a bad thing.
 Here’s why, getting the whole front end together saves me a whole load of time.
 Being from an ‘02 it means there’s a ton of aftermarket support for literally everything (you won’t be catching me paying £70 for a used fork guard anytime soon).
 A little birdy reckons the ‘92 Kayaba’s where some the worst ever produced and last but not least, stopping power.

 Until I had the opportunity to buy the ‘02 front end I never really gave how I planned to stop much of a thought, then I thought about it and remembered the time me and a friend where out racing each other.
 Come around the bend towards the T Junction with no traffic our end, lights are green we’re racing onward and then the lights change.
 My friend managed make it to stop luckily.
-Unfortunately I didn’t, the rear locked up completely and the front end just dived and did nothing, sending me hurtling towards oncoming traffic nearly getting t-boned by a Transit.
-My mate said he though I was almost about to die.
-He still had time to say how long the skid was though
+Unfortunately I didn’t, the rear locked up completely and the front end just dived and did nothing, sending me hurtling towards oncoming traffic and in front of Transit pulling out of the junction.
+My mate said he thought I was almost about to die.
+He still comments about how long the trail of tyre smoke was.
+Deadly stuff.

 Hello guys how is everyone!
 I hope everyone’s been keeping well